vektor-inc/vk-filter-search/readme.txt

 == Changelog ==

+= 2.6.0 =
+[ Specification Change ][ Pro ] Cancel forced linkage of some setting items.
+[ Specification Change ][ Pro ] Attend to I18N Improvements in 6.5.
+[ Bug fix ][ Pro ] Fixed an issue where elements would overflow when the column width method was set to 'minimum width' but the minimum width was not specified.
+[ Bug fix ] Fix Block Registration Error ( Already Registerd. ).

+= 2.5.3 =
+[ Bug fix ][ Pro ] Fix post count logic of category / post_tag.
+[ Bug fix ][ Pro ] Fix search result url logic.

+= 2.5.2 =
+[ Bug fix ][ Pro ] Fix count changing when auto count disable and auto count logic.
+[ Bug fix ][ Call Filter Search ] The script that maintains the form is now loaded even if you do not select Show in search results.

+= 2.5.1 =
+[ Other ] Fix translation

+= 2.5.0 =
+[ Add function ] Fix title tag of search result screen.
 [ Bug Fix ] Fix Error when activate this plugin.

+= 2.4.2 =
+[ Bug fix ][ Custom Field Search (beta) ] Fixed a bug the design of the Custom Field Form to break.
+[ Bug fix ][ Custom Field Search (beta) ] Corrected the label names for field types in custom fields.
+[ Bug fix ] Improve to automatically add margins when the minimum width and GAP are not specified, with a minimum maintenance width specified.

+= 2.4.1 =
+[ Bug fix ] Fixed a bug affecting search results in version 2.4.0, where the Filter Search Block was directly set to a post without using the Call Filter Search Pro Block.

+= 2.4.0 =
+[ Specification Change ][ Custom Field Search (beta) ] Compatible with date/time/date/time/numeric values.
+[ Specification Change ][ Post Date Search ] Add Setting of min date / max date.
+[ Specification Change ] Display warning on forms created in old format.
+[ Other ] Composer Update ( Plugin Update Checker 5.0 -> 5.3 etc )

+= 2.3.3 =
+[ Specification Change ] Added filter hooks for URLs related to search results such as form action attributes.

 = 2.3.2 =
 [ Bug fix ] Fix XSS.